sarvarjafarov/eastern-bang-insurance-aggregator/README.md

 # eastern-bang-insurance-aggregator

 This repository hosts a Django project bootstrap for the Eastern Bang Insurance Aggregator.
+It solves the problem of comparing and selecting travel/health insurance plans for international students by centralizing plan data, providing saved packs, reviews, documents, and analytics (including an A/B test page) in one place.

 ## Getting Started